 Potential: Hamburg serves as an urban pilot project

 The first urban use of the IOKI concept was started in July 2018 in the Hamburg districts of Lurup and Osdorf.
 In the autumn of 2019 Billbrook will be added.
+This project is realized in cooperation with the transport Verkehrsbetriebe Hamburg-Holstein GmbH.
+IOKI Hamburg is also the winner of the German Mobility Award 2019.

 The service can be booked 24/7 via the IOKI Hamburg App.
 The customer logs in via the app and enters his starting location and destination.
 The app shows when a vehicle will be available to take him from any address to a train or bus stop within the service area – and vice versa.
 It stops at underground and S-Bahn stations as well as bus stops from where it drives to destinations outside the service of the public transport system.
 Payment can be made directly via the app or with conventional bus/train tickets.